-The County Recorder, upon payment of proper fees and taxes, will accept any document which is authorized or required by California law to be recorded, if the document contains required information and if it is photographically reproducible (GC27201).
+Upon payment of proper fees and taxes, the County Recorder will accept any document which is authorized or required by California law to be recorded, if the document contains required information and if it is photographically reproducible (GC 27201).

-Among other requirements, each document presented for recording MUST include or comply with the following general requirements:
+Each document presented for recording must include or comply with the following general requirements:

 - The document must be submitted with the proper fees and taxes (GC 6301, 27201, 27261).

 - The document must be in compliance with state and local laws.

 - The document should name the person requesting the recording (GC 27361.6).

 - The document should state the name and address of the person or agency to whom the document should be returned after recording, by filling in "Recording requested by and mail to" (GC 27361.6).

 - The document must be legible enough to produce a readable photographic record (GC 27201, 27261.6, 27361.7).

 - Signatures must be originals unless the document is a certified copy issued by the appropriate custodian of the public record (GC 27201b, GC 28288, Evid Code 1530).